Jubatian/rrpge-spec/specs/userlib/charwt.rst

 If the character is a non-ASCII-7 character, the us_idfutf32 function is used to convert it to a suitable tile index for blitting.

-In the ASCII-7 range some characters are used as control characters, so that they won't produce a blit, but have a certain effect instead.
-These are the
+In the ASCII-7 range characters 0x00 - 0x1F are used as control characters, so that they won't produce a blit (they don't even increment X), but may have a certain effect instead.
+The characters with effect are the followings:
-followings:

 - New line (ASCII 0x0A): Increments Y to the next character row, then Carriage Return.